Subscribe to an RSS Feed

 You have to sign in to see the add to cart button.
-Then click the add to cart button on the items you want to buy.
+Then set the number and click the add to cart button on the items you want to buy (it is the little picture right next to the quantity box.)
 Remember you need to check out before your order will be placed.

 Remember to let me know when you want to pick up on Sat or maybe even Friday late afternoon or on Sunday.
 (If I don’t send you an e-mail confirmation of your order and pick up time, please make sure you checked out and completed your order.)